WatForm/org.alloytools.alloy/README.md

 # Dash: Declarative Abstract State hierarchy

 Dash is an extension of Alloy for modelling transition systems.
-It combines the control-oriented constructs of statecharts with the declarative modelling of Alloy.
+It combines the control-oriented constructs of Statecharts with the declarative modelling of Alloy.
 From Statecharts, Dash inherits a means to specify hierarchy, concurrency, and communication, three useful aspects to describe the behaviour of reactive systems.